Quirk SUEP: Signal Model

 The type of radiation emitted depends on the quirk quantum numbers.
 If it is charged under electromagnetism (or any unbroken gauge force, like a dark $U(1)_D$), it will emit (dark) photons via bremsstrahlung.
 If it carries SM QCD charge, the quirks will emit SM pions.
 The one guaranteed de-excitation channel is emission of dark glueballs, since the quirk has to be charged under dark QCD.
 Quirk de-excitation dynamics is famously complicated.
 Photon emission is calculable, while the emission of pions can be crudely modeled to be isotropic and approximately thermal with a Hagedorn momentum spectrum~\cite{Kang:2008ea}, provided the string length is much smaller than $\Lambda^{-1}$.
 On the other hand, no rigorous treatment of quirk de-excitation via glueball emission exists.
 A similar ansatz to pion emission could be applied, but only as long as the quirk kinetic energy remains much larger than the glueball mass.
 Even so, the absolute glueball emission rate is very difficult to predict.

 The above illustrates that quirks can exhibit highly exotic behavior~\cite{Burdman:2008ek, Cheung:2008ke, Harnik:2008ax, Kribs:2009fy, Cai:2008au, Craig:2015pha, Nussinov:2014xua, Harnik:2011mv, Fok:2011yc, Knapen:2017kly, Farina:2017cts, Knapen:2016hky, Chacko:2015fbc, Cheng:2015buv, Evans:2018jmd, Li:2020aoq, Li:2019wce, Li:2021tsy, Borsato:2021aum, Forsyth:2025wks, Sha:2024hzq, Feng:2024zgp, Li:2023jrt}.
-We will focus on the regime where the quirk string is microscopic compared to detector scales, and the quirk lifetime is prompt.
-Our signal model consists of quirks charged under both QCD and dark QCD, with masses in the phenomenologically interesting $m_{q'} \sim \mathcal{O}(\mathrm{TeV})$ range for LHC resonance searches, while $\Lambdaprime \gsim \mathcal{O}(10~\mathrm{GeV})$ to ensure the quirk string satisfies $l < \Lambda^{-1}$.
+We will focus on the regime where the quirk string is microscopic compared to the SM hadronic scale.
+Our signal model consists of quirks charged under both QCD and dark QCD, with masses in the phenomenologically interesting $m_{q'} \sim \mathcal{O}(\mathrm{TeV})$ range for LHC resonance searches, while $\Lambdaprime \gsim \mathcal{O}(10~\mathrm{GeV})$ to ensure the quirk string satisfies $l \sim E_{kin}/{\Lambdaprime}^2 \sim \mq/{\Lambdaprime}^2 < \Lambda^{-1}$~\cite{Kang:2008ea}.
+Without going into a detailed calculation of pion emission, this also ensures prompt (within a ps) de-excitation and annihilation, even for an implausibly small pion emission probability per oscillation.
 We are agnostic as to whether these dark quarks carry electromagnetic charge, since their phenomenology will be determined by their strong interactions.
 For concreteness, we take the dark QCD to be $SU(3)_D$, and the quirks to be fundamentals under $SU(3)_c \otimes SU(3)_D$.
-Their LHC production cross section, which for the purposes of our study were evaluated at leading order in MG5\_aMCatNLO 2.3.3 ~\cite{Alwall:2014hca}, is shown in Fig.~\ref{fig:xs_br}.
-After de-excitation, the $q'\overline{q}'$ state can annihilate into QCD and dark-QCD gluons, with a branching ratio to SM jets given by $\mathrm{Br}(q'\overline{q}'\to jj) = \alpha_S^2/(\alpha_S^2+\alpha_D^2)$.
-Both couplings are evaluated at the scale $m_{q'}$, and $\alpha_D(m_{q'})$ is determined, assuming that $q'$ is the lightest dark-QCD charged state in the theory, by 1-loop pure Yang-Mills RG-evolution from $\alpha_D^{-1}(\Lambdaprime)=0$.
-The resulting annihilation branching fraction to QCD jets is shown in Fig.~\ref{fig:xs_br}.
+For their LHC production cross sections (see Fig.~\ref{fig:xs_br}) we can use the next-to-leading order (NLO) results for vector-like quark (VLQ) production in Ref.~\cite{Fuks:2016ftf}, multiplied by a dark color factor of 3.
+The dark color contribution to the $K$-factor will be a subdominant effect.
+After de-excitation, the $q'\overline{q}'$ state can annihilate into QCD and dark-QCD gluons, with a branching ratio to SM jets given by $\mathrm{Br}(q'\overline{q}'\to jj) = \alpha_S^2/(\alpha_S^2+\alpha_D^2)$.\footnote{This assumes that the quirk annihilates in the SM color-singlet state, which is justified for microscopic quirk strings with $l < \Lambda^{-1}$.
+In analogy to SM heavy quarkonium, annihilation of the de-excited quirk pair will be dominated by the $s$-wave color-singlet state, with the color-octet annihilation being suppressed by $v^2$, where $v$ is the nonrelativistic speed of the quirks in the de-excited bound-state rest frame~\cite{Bodwin:1994jh}.} Both couplings are evaluated at the scale $m_{q'}$, and $\alpha_D(m_{q'})$ is determined, assuming that $q'$ is the lightest dark-QCD charged state in the theory, by one-loop pure Yang-Mills RG-evolution from $\alpha_D^{-1}(\Lambdaprime)=0$.
+The resulting annihilation branching fraction to QCD jets is shown in Fig.~\ref{fig:xs_br} (bottom).